 The Hebrew Scriptures (the Old Testament) include many accounts of war and divinely sanctioned violence which many Christians find difficult to understand.
 Before conquering the city of Jericho, Joshua commanded that everything in the city should be “devoted to the LORD for destruction” (Joshua 6:17) 1 which resulted in the slaughter of “both men and women, young and old, oxen, sheep, and donkeys, with the edge of the sword” (Joshua 6:21).
 2 There is a similar story in 1 Samuel 15 when God commands King Saul through the prophet Samuel to “strike and utterly destroy Amalek” with an identical list of collateral damage.
 3 When Saul fails to do as commanded, Samuel is angry and rejects Saul as king, beheading the enemy king himself (1 Samuel 15:13-33).
 And there are numerous other occasions when the Israelites are told to fight and even where God is pictured as slaying the enemy on behalf of His people (e.g. Exodus 14:28, 2 Samuel 5:24, 2 Kings 19:35).

 These verses have been understood differently by different Christians at different times.
 To the ‘Christian’ European conquerors of new lands during the western colonial expansion into Asia and the Americas, the indigenous peoples often looked a lot like the Canaanites of the Hebrew Scriptures, giving sanction to forced conversion and even genocide.
 4 Some more liberal Christians have rejected such verses as myth, seeing them as incompatible with a loving Father God.
-The C2nd heretic Marcion even suggested that the god of the Old Testament must be a different god to the New Testament god, a heresy that Patrick Sookhdeo is concerned is re-emerging with Christians “embracing only a gospel of grace, and thereby rejecting the wrath of God” leading to rejection of the Old Testament and of Israel.
+The C2nd heretic Marcion even suggested that the god of the Old Testament must be a different god to the New Testament god, a heresy that Patrick Sookhdeo is concerned is re-emerging amongst Christians who he believes are “embracing only a gospel of grace, and thereby rejecting the wrath of God” leading to the rejection of the Old Testament and of Israel.
 5 Other Christians allegorise Old Testament violence and apply it to spiritual warfare.
 The famous preacher Charles Spurgeon said, “’You shall drive out the Canaanites’.
 Every sin has to be slaughtered”.
 6 Theologian Chris Wright is not content with this approach, however.
 He acknowledges that:

 you can always get a spiritual lesson out of (OT battles) somewhere …. (but) their primary form is simply historical narrative. …… This is the way in which God in his sovereignty chose to work within human history to accomplish his saving purpose for humanity and for creation, including me.
 I may not understand why it had to be this way.
 I certainly do not like it. …. at some point I have to stand back from my questions, criticism, or complaint and receive the Bible’s own word on the matter.
 7